ritesh-panwar/Context-Based-Landmark-Image-Retrieval/README.md

 # Context_Based_Image_Retrieval
-This project is a part of our ML course at IIIT Delhi
+This project is part of our Machine Learning (ML) course at IIIT Delhi

 Project Report (README) Link:
 -----------------------------